 In addition, Church Law requires that a Catholic marry before a Catholic priest or deacon.
 This usually means that the marriage takes place in the parish of the bride or, if she is not a Catholic, in the parish of the bridegroom.

 Marriage in a Catholic Church that is neither the parish of the bride nor the groom requires the permission of the Parish Priests involved.

-- If you wish to marry at St Josephs, Holy Cross or Most Holy Redeemer Catholic Church, you must have a current family link with the respective Church if you do not live in the Parish before permission will be considered.
+- If you wish to marry at St Josephs, Holy Cross or Most Holy Redeemer Catholic Church, you must have a current family link with the respective Church.At the current time regrettably if you do not live in the Parish , permission will not be considered.